-If you are a recent college graduate or a skilled consultant, you may be able to structure your next job hunt in such a way that you sacrifice a bit of pay or a few benefits to get your foot in the door with a company that will pay your way for few international trips each year.
+If you are a recent college graduate or a skilled consultant, you may be able to structure your next job hunt to support your travel.
+Be open to sacrificing a bit of pay or a few benefits to get your foot in the door with a company that will pay your on a few international trips each year.

-Many companies that fly employees internationally for business trips are flexible on departure and return dates – for example, if they fly you out to consult with the team in Paris for a Monday through Friday week, they probably won’t mind if you return late Sunday night instead of Friday evening, giving you the opportunity to stay somewhere cheap or free for a few days while exploring the city on your own time.
+Many companies that fly employees internationally for business trips are flexible on departure and return dates.
+For example, if they fly you out to consult with the team in Paris for a Monday through Friday week, they probably won’t mind if you return late.
+You might be able to book a return flight Sunday night instead of Friday evening.
+This practice allows you to stay somewhere cheap or free for a few days while exploring the city on your own time.

 Consider the Military

-With a large number of other benefits, the military can be a free way to travel the world that works for some people.
+With many other benefits, the military can be a free way to travel the world that works for some people.

 Travel Free via Working for a Cruise Line

 30 million people took cruises in 20191, and the industry is expected to fully recover by 2025.
-Cruise ship companies are constantly looking for employees to live on the ship and work in food service, entertainment, hospitality, or specialty positions.
+Cruise ship companies constantly look for employees to live on the ship and work in food service, entertainment, hospitality, or specialty positions.

-If you’re willing to sign on for months at sea, working for a cruise can be an incredible opportunity to see ports around the world.
-While working on a cruise ship can be hard work and include cramped quarters and less than ideal food options for employees, the drawbacks can be totally outweighed by the opportunity to travel internationally for free while making friends and earning an income.
+If you’re willing to sign on for months at sea, working for a cruise can be an incredible opportunity to see ports worldwide.
+Working on a cruise ship can be hard work and include cramped quarters and less than ideal food options for employees.
+However, the drawbacks can be outweighed by the opportunity to travel internationally for free while making friends and earning an income.

 Think working on a cruise ship might be right for you?
 Check out a list of job descriptions commonly available on cruise ships.